lyteword/kjv/john/chapter-8.md

 <sup>5</sup> Now Moses in the law commanded us, that such should be stoned: but what sayest thou?

 <sup>6</sup> This they said, tempting him, that they might have to accuse him.
-But Jesus stooped down, and with *his* finger wrote on the ground, **.
+But Jesus stooped down, and with *his* finger wrote on the ground, *as though he heard them not*.

 <sup>7</sup> So when they continued asking him, he lifted up himself, and said unto them, He that is without sin among you, let him first cast a stone at her.